 - “We have got to eliminate the gringo, and what I mean by that is if the worst comes to the worst, we have got to kill him.”

 - “Our devil has pale skin and blue eyes.”

 See also: Mexican American Youth Organization La Raza Unida

 Jose Angel Gutierrez was born on October 25, 1944 in Crystal City, Texas.
 He became politically active as a teenager, and in 1963 he worked as a door-to-door canvasser for five Mexican-American candidates who were running for his hometown's city council.

 Gutierrez earned a BA from Texas A&M University in 1966, and an MA in political science from St. Mary's University (in San Antonio) in 1969.
 At St. Mary's, he became friends with Mario Compeon, Willie Velásquez, Juan Patlán, and Nacho Pérez.
 In 1967 Gutierrez collaborated with these four to establish the Mexican American Youth Organization (MAYO), one of the Chicano movement's first student activist groups.

-After leaving St. Mary's, Gutierrez returned to Crystal Rock to work on the “Winter Garden Project,” an initiative aimed at organizing Mexican Americans politically.
-Protesting such perveived educational inequities as the high dropout rate of Mexican-American high-school students, this Project featured mass walkouts by hundreds of such youngsters.
+After leaving St. Mary's University, Gutierrez returned to Crystal Rock to work on the “Winter Garden Project,” an initiative aimed at organizing Mexican Americans politically.
+Protesting such perceived educational inequities as the high dropout rate of Mexican-American high-school students, this Project featured mass walkouts by hundreds of such youngsters.

-On January 24, 1970, Gutiérrez registered the militant La Raza Unida (“The Unified Race”) Party as a new political entity.
+On January 24, 1970, Gutiérrez registered the militant La Raza Unida Party (“The Unified Race Party”) as a new political entity.
 In September 1972 he was elected as the organization's national chairman.

 Gutierrez served as Crystal City's urban renewal commissioner from 1970-72, and as an elected trustee and president of the Crystal City Independent School District from 1970-73.